-The Pediatric and Adolescent Gynecology Department at Children’s Hospital Colorado includes board-certified pediatric gynecologists, all specially trained to determine if laparoscopic surgery is right for your child.
-While we understand that family planning may not be something your daughter is thinking of now, it might be important in the future.
-That's why we use the laparoscopic approach whenever possible: to preserve healthy ovarian tissue and increase a girl's chance of having her own children later in life.
+The Department of Pediatric and Adolescent Gynecology at Children’s Hospital Colorado includes board-certified pediatric gynecologists, all specially trained to determine if laparoscopic surgery is right for you or your child.
+While we understand that family planning may not be something your child is thinking of now, it might be important in the future.
+That's why we use the laparoscopic approach whenever possible: to preserve healthy ovarian tissue and increase the chance of being able to have a child later in life.
 Minimally invasive laparoscopy also means a faster recovery time and smaller chance of infection.

-As a children’s hospital, we work hard to make your daughter feel safe and comfortable during any procedure.
-We encourage you to stay with her while our pediatric-trained nurses, anesthesia staff and gynecology team prepares her for the procedure.
-Our Child Life team also helps to ease any anxiety by explaining what to expect before and after surgery to you and your child.
+As a children’s hospital, we work hard to make you or your child feel safe and comfortable during surgery.
+We encourage you or your family to stay with the patient while our nurses, anesthesia staff and gynecology team prepares them for the procedure.
+Our Child Life team also helps to ease any anxiety by explaining what to expect before and after surgery to you or your child and family.